Karmt45/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!bin/bash
+#!/bin/bash
-a script that print "Hello, World”
+a script that prints"Hello, World”